Practicum Opportunities at the UCS

 Counseling Psychology Doctoral Training Clinic

 Many doctoral students from UI’s Counseling Psychology Program participate in two semesters of practicum.
 The students invest 16 hours / week.
 During the Fall semester, they carry a caseload of 6 individual clients and receive an hour of individual supervision, Their practicum course, which includes group supervision, is housed within the UCS.
-During spring semester, the 2nd-year students carry a caseload of 8 individual clients, and they receive an hour and a half of individual supervision weekly.
+During spring semester, the students carry a caseload of 8 individual clients, and they receive an hour and a half of individual supervision weekly.
 They have some opportunities to participate in outreach services.

 Advanced Practicum for Doctoral Students